 Since the death of my mother I’ve been grappling with both.
 After caring for her for so long I was too tired to feed myself, too blasé to care about my own happiness, much less my health.
 I went through the motions - growing vegetables in my garden, shopping for what I couldn’t grow, but ultimately, most of it disintegrated, rotten and forgotten.
 “Fallen Fruit” is an ongoing series documenting that beleaguered produce.

-At first glance their portrayals allude to themes of food waste, and by proxy, food inequality, the environment and global hunger; it’s no secret our food system is broken, and in light of this fact I’m constantly considering the repercussions of my own food choices.
-The strange result of this habit: I can’t help but document the produce that I’ve wasted, things left on the vine or expired in my fridge… like a confession of my sins.
+At first glance their portrayals allude to themes of food waste, and by proxy, food inequality, the environment and global hunger.
+There are so many things wrong with our broken food system that I’m constantly considering the repercussions of my own food choices.
+The result of this practice: I can’t help but document the produce that has expired in my own fridge, like a catalog of failures, or a confession of my sins.

 But upon inspection — or perhaps introspection — these forlorn subjects also allude more intangible themes of transience, fragility, and decay.
 They seem dejected.
 I treat them gently.
 Unwanted produce inspires in me some kind of misplaced empathy.
 I photograph them as though taking their portraits, attempting to lay bare their fragility, their intrinsic beauty.
 Perhaps I find these objects so intriguing because the state feels somehow familiar.
 Altered by time, imperfect by circumstance, I recognize my own vulnerability to the forces of nature in every defective piece of fruit.

 Admittedly, my perception of the world is formed through a crooked periscope.
 The images in “Fallen Fruit” just reflect what I see; a life full of loss, a story of waste; a missed opportunity represented by what would have been savored, if only I’d been hungry enough to make it to the picnic.